-This program is designed for students who are pursuing training in two professional areas of counseling: Higher Education Counseling and General Counseling.
-These concentrations will prepare students for career opportunities in human services, community colleges, universities, and other settings involving counseling expertise.
+This program is designed for students who are pursuing training in College Counseling and Student Services.
+This concentration will prepare students for career opportunities in human services, community colleges, universities, and other settings involving counseling expertise.
 In California completion of this program does not fulfill the educational requirements for licensure as a Marriage and Family Therapist.